kequel/JumpingFrog_C/README.md

 Game include ranking with TOP 3 players (fastest to complete all 3 levels).

 ## Levels
+level 1:

 ![Level1](img/1.png)

-level 1
+level 2:

 ![Level2](img/2.png)

-level 2
+level 3:

 ![Level3](img/3.png)
-level 3

 ## Game Components

+### FROG

 ![Frog](img/frog.png)

-**Player-Controlled Frog** - Moves vertically or horizontally with the W-A-S-D keys.
+Moves vertically or horizontally with the W-A-S-D keys.
 The frog can also call for friendly taxis using the T key, although the taxi must be in front of him.
 Frog has 3 lives and 200s for each level.

+### STATIC OBSTACLES

 ![Static](img/static.png)

-**Static barriers that limit movement.** - Limit movment of frog and cars.
+Limit movment of frog and cars.

+### STORK

 ![Stork](img/stork.png)

-**Stork**  - Hunts the frog with dynamic movement.
+Hunts the frog with dynamic movement.
 Kills frog instantly.

-**Cars:**
+## Cars:

 Cars can have diffrent speeds, accelerations, colors and properties.
 They always stay on the same line.

+### RED CAR

 ![RedCar](img/red.png)

-RED CAR - Wrapping, agressive (won't help the frog) car - disappears when reaching the border and apears on the other side.
+Wrapping, agressive (won't help the frog) car - disappears when reaching the border and apears on the other side.

+### PURPLE CAR

 ![PurpleCar](img/purple.png)

-PURPLE CAR - Bouncing, agressive car - bounces when reaching the border.
+Bouncing, agressive car - bounces when reaching the border.

+### YELLOW CAR

 ![YellowCar](img/yellow.png)

-YELLOW CAR - Wrapping, friendly, taxi car, can take frog to diffrent place, although can also kill.
+Wrapping, friendly, taxi car, can take frog to diffrent place, although can also kill.

+### BLUE CAR

 ![BlueCar](img/blue.png)

-BLUE CAR - Bouncing, friendly, stopping car - stops when sees the frog, although can kill it if frog marches into it.
+Bouncing, friendly, stopping car - stops when sees the frog, although can kill it if frog marches into it.

+### RANDOM CAR

 ![RainbowCar](img/rainbow.png)

-RANDOM CAR - has random speed, acceleration and type, can even not appear at all.
+Has random speed, acceleration and type, can even not appear at all.